 Control can take a number of forms.
 Sometimes the best solution is mechanical, like raking or cutting.
-Sometimes the solution may be an herbicide, or it could be sunlight reduction with a pond dye or nutrient reduction with aeration and pond bacteria.
-Frequently it’s a combination.
-Aquatic plants grow for the same reason that plants grow in your lawn: the combination of water, sunlight and nutrients will always result in something green growing in nature.
+Another solution may be an herbicide, or it could be sunlight reduction with a pond dye, or nutrient reduction with aeration and pond bacteria.
+More often than not, it’s a combination.
+Aquatic plants grow for the same reason that plants grow in your lawn; the combination of water, sunlight and nutrients will always result in something green growing in nature.

 Just like with rooted pond plants, some amount of algae are important and necessary for a healthy fishery and pond, but when the algae becomes excessive, it can interfere with your enjoyment of the pond.
-We know that the combination of water, sunlight and nutrients will result in something green and this includes algae growth.
 Here are some steps to manage algae.

 - Manage nutrient inputs.
 Preventing run-off from fertilized lawns or animal pastures is a frequent issue.
 Manage waterfowl populations, particularly geese, as they add huge amounts of fertilizer to ponds in the form of droppings.
 Don’t blow grass clippings into the pond when mowing or trimming.
 Carefully manage fish feeding to avoid uneaten feed.
 There are other sources of excess nutrients, so look around carefully or have us come out to assess your situation.